 - Take Advantage of Promotions: Banks might offer annual fee waivers as part of promotional campaigns.

-- Choose a Lower-Tier Card: you can apply for entry-level debit cards that come with fee waiver or reduction benefits.
+- Choose a Lower-Tier Card: You can apply for entry-level debit cards that come with a fee waiver or reduction benefits.

-Our Case Study on Analyzing the Impact of Fee Hikes
+Our Case Study on Analysing the Impact of Fee Hikes

 If the bank had told everyone clearly, no one would have been surprised.
 It’s really important to find out about changes from the official bank, not just from what you hear from other people.